SuyashLakhotia/RottenTomatoesCNN/README.md

 This model performed better than Model v1 (~5% increase in accuracy), which suggests that learning the word embeddings from the relatively smaller movie review dataset is not ideal.

-## Model v2.1 - Fine-tuning Pre-Trained Embeddings
+## Model v2.1: Fine-Tuning Pre-Trained Embeddings

 This model is almost identical to Model v2, except that the word embeddings are initialized with the pre-trained vectors but also fine-tuned (i.e. learned) during training.
 This is done by setting `trainable=True` (or removing the argument altogether) for the embedding matrix in `v2_model.py`.